-There has been an overall decrease in AGL's business risk exposure during 2020.
-Surrender risk increased because falling interest rates increase the value of long-term guarantees meaning that if less policyholders than expected surrender higher losses will be incurred.
-However, this was more than offset by a minor change to the approach used to combine the different surrender exposures.
+There has been an overall decrease in AGL's business risk exposure during 2021.
+Surrender risk decreased mainly due to rising interest rates which decrease the value of long-term guarantees, meaning that if less policyholders than expected surrender, then lower losses will be incurred.
+This was partially offset by an increase in expense risk, mainly due to new business sales.